dbyzero/foundry-anarchy/README.md

 npx vite build
 ```

 This command compiles your JavaScript and assets into static files ready for production deployment.
+These files are in `./dist` directory.

 ## Foundry Configuration

-Ensure Foundry is running locally on port 12580 to allow seamless interaction between the Vite server and Foundry.
+Ensure Foundry is running locally on port 30000 to allow seamless interaction between the Vite server and Foundry.

 ```
 # Start Foundry command (Example)
-node resources/app/main.js --dataPath=<path_to_foundry_data>/foundrydata --port=12580
+node resources/app/main.js --dataPath=<path_to_foundry_data>/foundrydata --port=30000
 ```

 ## Note on Vite Server and Foundry Interaction